-Now when I shoot, I regularly find myself capturing somewhat random images that inspire me at the time, but have no real sense of context.
+When I shoot, I regularly find myself capturing somewhat random images that inspire me at the time, but have no real sense of context.
 That comes later when I layer together the different elements of a piece to create a narrative.
 In the moments that I capture the images it’s more like being a collector than a photographer.
-Combining them later becomes a post-photographic process and this is where the story is told.
+It’s in the post-photographic process that the story is told.